Russia's Shoigu hails relations with China as pillar of global stability | Law-Order

 Russia's Shoigu hails relations with China as pillar of global stability

-Russian Defence Minister Sergei Shoigu said on Monday that relations between Russia and China were the main factor supporting global stability in the world today, the TASS news agency reported.
+Russian Defence Minister Sergei Shoigu said on Monday that relations between Russia and China were a major factor supporting global stability in the world today, the TASS news agency reported.

-Sergei Shoigu said bilateral relations between Moscow and Beijing had reached an unprecedented high.
+"Bilateral relations between our countries have reached a new, unprecedented level and have become a major factor supporting global stability in the face of increasing geopolitical tensions in the world," TASS reported Shoigu as saying in a telegram message to Zhang Youxia, vice chairman of China's Central Military Commission and a close ally of Chinese President Xi Jinping.
+Beijing's top diplomat Wang Yi met President Vladimir Putin in Moscow last month, and Xi could travel to Russia as soon as next week for a summit with Putin, people familiar with the matter told Reuters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)